 The easiest method to see if the property is registered to you, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Cheadle conveyancing specialists.

 Yesterday I discovered that there is a flying freehold element on a house I put an offer in two weeks back in what should have been a quick, chain free conveyancing.
 Cheadle is where the house is located.
 Can you offer any opinion?

 Flying freeholds in Cheadle are rare but are more likely to exist in relation to terraced houses.
 Even though you don't necessarily need a conveyancing solicitor in Cheadle you must be sure that your lawyer goes through the deeds very carefully.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Cheadle may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

 I need to find a conveyancing solicitor for my conveyancing in Cheadle.
-I have stumble upon a site which seems to have the perfect offering If it is possible to get all this stuff done via web that would be ideal.
-Should I be concerned?
-What are the potential pitfalls?
+I've stumble across a web site which appears to be the ideal answer If it is possible to get all formalities done via web that would be preferable.
+Should I be wary?
+What should out be looking out for?

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?